ibotdotout/vim-live-latex/README.md

 - Get compiler feedback inside Vim via vim status line.
 - Show `Error Messages` when failed in Vim QuickFix that you can quickly jump to error line.
-- Don't require split windown.
+- Don't require split window.
 - Can custom your latex compiler.
 - Supoort Multi file latex project.